Compliance the buzzword for foreign firms in China after Glaxo

 Experts said it was too soon to tell if the GSK investigation would change such practices.

-On top of the police probe, China's National Development and Reform Commission is examining prices charged by 60 local and international drugmakers including units of GSK, Merck & Co Inc (MRK.N) and Astellas Pharma Inc (4503.T).
+On top of the police probe, China's National Development and Reform Commission is examining prices charged by 60 local and international drugmakers including units of GSK, Merck & Co Inc and Astellas Pharma Inc.

 "All the other players in the industry will be taking a look at their procedures, whether they face any active investigations or not," said John McFarland, head of fraud prevention at Hill & Associates, based in Singapore.